chrissix666/PythonScript-Bulk-ClearlogoCreator-FromFonts/README.md

 Think of it as a small **companion to fanart.tv**, just for your own Home Videos: instead of a missing-artwork gap, every folder gets a clean, readable, auto-generated logo based on its folder name.

+My personal use: I use Title Fonts for Topic folders & Signature fonts for Person/Character folders.

 ## Aspect Ratio

 The output image is **800x310**, intentionally following the **fanart.tv clearlogo convention** — not Jellyfin's 16:9 default — so generated logos stay consistent with real scraped clearlogos from fanart.tv.